archiiiii24/student-management-system/README.md

 Grade
 The application now displays an academic report and calculates the final GPA.

+Dependencies

+This project does not require any external libraries or third-party dependencies.
+It uses standard Java classes such as Scanner, ArrayList, FileWriter, and IOException.

+Configuration

+No additional configuration or environment variables are required.

+The project uses the data folder for storing student, course, enrollment, and grade records.
+Make sure the data folder exists in the project root before running the application

+Expected Result

+Student details
+Course details
+Enrollment details
+Grade and grade point
+Academic report
+Final GPA

 # 9. Validation
 The application does the following level of validation:
 Student ID